ziggythehamster/macrodeck-platform/README.md

 * Can use `bucket.key(path).public_link` but this doesn't make a temporary link (so anyone who knows the URL can get the attachment... though if the filenames are UUIDs, maybe this is OK)
+* It appears that there's something like `interface.get_link` that allows you to specify a bucket name, key, and validity duration.
+This could work.

 [4]: http://rubydoc.info/github/rightscale/right_aws/master/RightAws/S3:bucket